Insect Baculovirus Expression Service | BioCrest Sci

 Scale-Up Expression & Purification

-• Sf9 or Hi5 cells infected at optimized multiplicity of infection (MOI) in spinner flasks or bioreactor
+• Cells infected at optimized MOI in spinner flasks or bioreactor

-• Cells or supernatant harvested at the empirically determined optimal time post-infection (h.p.i.) based on pilot expression data
+• Harvest at optimal time post-infection based on pilot data

 4